LeeVaughn/hangman/README.md

+#War

-A classic take on the game Hangman build with Python
+A take on the classic game Hangman built with Python